 How the Express Lanes Work

-UDOT’s Express Lanes, located on I-15 between Layton and Spanish Fork, maximize speed and reliability for carpoolers, motorcyclists, and solo drivers who pay a toll.
+UDOT’s Express Lanes, located on I-15 between Riverdale and Spanish Fork, maximize speed and reliability for carpoolers, motorcyclists, and solo drivers who pay a toll.
 The Express Lanes reduce congestion in all I-15 lanes by offering dedicated space to these users.

 Use of the Express Lanes by drivers who don’t meet one of the requirements is illegal.
 Keep in mind that: